This tutorial has step-by-step instructions for making your own rain barrel with simple parts from the hardware store.

 3. Wrap the threaded ends of the spigot and hose barb with Teflon tape.
 (Fig. 3)

-TIP: You’ll need to elevate your rain barrel (cinder blocks work well for this) for several reasons:
+TIP: You’ll need to elevate your rain barrel (concrete blocks work well for this) for several reasons:

 - The higher the rain barrel is, the better water pressure you will get.